sharabai/docker-apache-tomcat-example/README.md

-# Docker compose for apache and tomcat
+# Docker Compose for apache and tomcat

 ## Description

-This project covers setting up apache httpd for the frontend and apache tomcat for the backend.
+This project covers setting up apache httpd for the frontend and apache tomcat for the backend with sample WAR application using Docker Compose.

 ## Instruction

-Run ```docker-compose up –d``` to get accessible application via http://localhost/sample/
+Run `docker-compose up –d` to get example application via http://localhost/sample/

 ## License